MohamadYusuf/WebRx-Site/docs/component-binding.md

 To supply parameters to the component, pass an object with the following properties:

 - **name** — the name of the component to inject.
 Again, this can be observable.
 - **params** — an object that will be passed on to the component.
-Typically this is a key-value object containing multiple parameters, and is typically received by the component’s view-model constructor.
+Typically this is a key-value object containing multiple parameters, and is typically received by the component's view-model constructor.

 Example: